 San: Shut up!
 I'm a wolf!

-Welcome to the world of Otherkin, a particularly odd subculture that has gained some attention online.
+Welcome to the world of Otherkin, a particularly unique subculture that has gained some attention online.

-There are several variations on the Otherkin phenomenon, but at its most basic level it can defined as individuals who identify, spiritually or psychologically (though never physically), as something other than human.
+There are several variations on the Otherkin phenomenon, but at its most basic level it can be defined as individuals who identify, spiritually or psychologically (though never physically), as something other than human.
 What species that the Otherkin do feel like can range from any ordinary animal to dragons, elves, angels, demons, vampires, lycanthropes and basically every fantastic being under the sun you've ever heard of and a considerable number that you haven't.
 Otherkin are often assumed to be claiming experiences similar to transgender people, but the similarities between the two experiences are only surface level.

 Contrary to popular belief, Otherkin is not directly tied to the Furry Fandom.
 There are Otherkin who are not furries, and vice-versa, and while there are Otherkin furries, it is not a requirement for either group to belong to the other.